MMMCCLU/3720FirstRepo/README.md

 # 3720FirstRepo
-First repo made for the calss CPSC 3720
+First repo made for the class CPSC 3720

 Must make changes to commit